totollygeek/Demos-CQRS/README.md

-# Demos-CQRS
+# Demos CQRS

-This is the demo code for session "CQRS for human beings"
+This is the demo code for sessions "CQRS for human beings" and "CQRS and Event Sourcing: Because Life's Too Short for Boring Apps"